RedHatRanger/RHCA9Vagrant/EX467_AAP/Baremetal/OpenShift_Installation.md

 # Note: While the Cluster installation is progressing, you will want to download the kubeconfig
 ```
 41) Click `Download kubeconfig` to download that to your local system.
-42) Also you will need to download the `OpenShift Client Software` from [here](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/).
+42) Also you will need to download the `OpenShift Client Software` from [here](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/4.9.9/). *Version is 4.9.9 currently.